-P4GE-V offers a new exciting feature called the ASUS POST Reporter[TM] to provide friendly voice messages and alerts during the Power-On Self-Tests (POST).
+The motherboard offers a new exciting feature called the ASUS POST Reporter[TM] to provide friendly voice messages and alerts during the Power-On Self-Tests (POST).
 Through an added external speaker, you will hear the messages informing you of the system boot status and causes of boot errors, if any.
 The bundled Winbond Voice Editor software allows you to customize the voice messages, and provides multi-language support.
-See pages 3-1, 4-25, and 5-17.
+See page 5-17.